 Although Weiqi occurred in China much earlier than the ledned on Mt.
 Lanke, the mountain has been viewed as the top heritage site for the Chinese chess game, even a book about Weiqi was written in its name.

-It’s one of the most comprehensive books about this unique Chinese game, by Ming Prince Zhu Quan (朱权 1378-1448), the 14th son of Founding Emperor of Ming, and the book was published during Emperor Wanli’s reign in the 16th century.
+It’s one of the most comprehensive books about this unique Chinese game, by Ming Prince Zhu Quan (朱权 1378-1448), the 14th son of the Founding Emperor of Ming, and the book was published during Emperor Wanli’s reign in the 16th century.

 The entire book is divided into two parts in four columns.
 The first three are about Weiqi theory and the last is the practical analysis of the games.

-Some quotations from Book of Lanke Weiqi:
+Some quotations from the Book of Lanke Weiqi: